loco-philippe/geonetworkx/README.md

 GeoNetworkX extends NetworkX operations to allow operations on geometric types.

-*the GeoNetworkX package was created as part of the [Qualicharge](https://github.com/MTES-MCT/qualicharge) project*
+*The GeoNetworkX package was created as part of the [Qualicharge](https://github.com/MTES-MCT/qualicharge) project*

 ## Description